udaan-iitt/.github/profile/README.md

   </li>
 </ul>

-If you wish to join us, submit articles to upcoming editions, give feedback or just go through past editions please visit [our website](https://udaaniitt.in/) ✨
+If you wish to join us, submit articles, give feedback or just go through past editions please visit [our website](https://udaaniitt.in/) ✨